Mash

 Another facet of “muscular Christianity” might have been “Pot”, aka C.F.C., the Combined Cadet Force.
 We only had the Army and RAF sections.
 Well, in the Gospels, I do not recall Jesus saying much about shooting people or dropping bombs on them.

 Sometimes the school chaplain would invite an abbot or monk to waffle on to us in an R.E. lesson or on a Sunday morning.
 What a lot of garbage!
-A middle-aged man wearing a silly robe and a big cross, living spartan life in a monastic community that was far away from women or anything vaguely modern, was perhaps not the ideal person to talk to teenage boys at a boarding school.
+A middle-aged man, with a bald head, a silly robe and a big cross, living a spartan life in a monastic community that was far away from women or anything vaguely modern, was perhaps not the ideal person to talk to teenage boys at a boarding school.
+Temptation, testosterone and technology?
+Or Christianity, celibacy and community?

 In his reply, Mash asserted that the Roman Empire was so morally bankrupt that it could not have been salvaged, so Christianity was not responsible for its collapse.
-I thought at the time (and I still think so now) that this was a feeble, non-answer.
+I thought at the time (and I still think so now) that this was a feeble, non-answer, a cop-out.

 Mash should have come clean.
 Mithraism was a religion, an ideology, that supported and justified the mission of the Roman Army.
 That is why Mithraic temples were found on Hadrian’s Wall, in Germany and all over the frontier provinces of the Roman Empire.
 Mithraism was a soldier's religion.
 It gave the legions something to fight for, without any of that Christian nonsense about "turning the other cheek" and forgiving your enemies.
 The Sermon on the Mount is not going to help you when the Picts attack your milecastle on the Wall or the German tribes threaten to cross the Rhine.